Maps of bounded variation from PI spaces to metric spaces: Introduction

 To be more precise, here a PI space is a uniformly locally doubling metric measure space supporting a local $(1,1)$-Poincar\'e inequality (see Section \ref{sec:prelim}).
 The main goal of this work is:

-Even though all these approaches make perfect sense on an arbitrary metric measure source space, requiring $\XX$ to be PI seems necessary to have a well-behaved relaxation theory in \eqref{eq:BV* intro} as well as to address the proof of the harder implications among these three approaches.
+Even though all these approaches make perfect sense on an arbitrary metric measure source space, {we require $\XX$ to be PI to produce} a well-behaved relaxation theory in \eqref{eq:BV* intro} as well as to address the proof of the harder implications among these three approaches. { It is unclear whether, in full generality, all these approaches coincide.}

 Indeed, while \eqref{eq:Reshetnyak intro}-\eqref{eq:BV weak intro} come automatically with a notion of total variation measure, an important step in our investigation is to show that there is an underlying measure which can be obtained localizing on open subsets the relaxation \eqref{eq:BV* intro}.
 For every open set $U\subseteq \XX$ define

 Our first main result is the following: \begin{thm} Let $(\XX,\dist,\mass)$ be a PI space, let $(\YY,\rho)$ be a separable metric space and let $u \in L^1_{\rm loc}(\XX,\YY)$.
 If $V_u(\XX)<\infty$, then $V_u$ is the restriction to open sets of a finite Borel measure. \end{thm} This will be proved in Theorem \ref{thm:V is a measure}, thus generalizing \cite{ambmetric} to the current framework.
 To prove it, we perform a fine investigation around simple maps to characterize their total variations (up to structural constants, see Lemma \ref{cdscascs}).
 Then, a delicate joint property of locally simple maps can be proved (see Lemma \ref{lem:joint}) to make a general strategy work and prove that the Carath\'eodory extension of $V_u$ is indeed a measure.